Art Teacher Education

 There are four degree programs offered in Art Education.
 The Undergraduate Art Education Major (BA) and the Graduate-level Post-Baccalaureate (“Post-Bac”) Certification Program both prepare students to qualify for New York State Initial Certification to teach Visual Arts (PK-12).
 The MAT program offers a rigorous Graduate-level curriculum that includes the requirements for both New York State Initial and Professional Certification in Visual Arts (PK-12).
 The MSEd program offers advanced Graduate courses to initially certified art teachers pursuing their New York State Professional Certification in Visual Arts (PK-12).
-Each program is described in further detail below.Bachelor of Arts in Art Education (BA)
+Each program is described below.
+For more information, please visit the program website: http://arteducation.qc.cuny.edu/

 The Undergraduate Art Education BA degree program is provided in tandem with the Art Department

 Students must be at least second semester sophomores studying Studio Art in the Art Department to begin taking courses in the Education Division.
 In addition to satisfying the Studio Art major credit requirements in the Art Department (currently 51 credits), students enrolled in the Art Education BA degree program must complete 30 credits in education courses.
 Graduate Initial Certificate in Art Education (Post-Baccalaureate)